William Rubin

 William Stanley Rubin (August 11, 1927 – January 22, 2006) was an American art scholar, a distinguished curator, critic, collector, art historian and teacher of modern art.

 From 1968 to 1988, Rubin was a curator at The Museum of Modern Art located in New York City and, from 1973 to 1988, he served as director of the Painting and Sculpture Department.
-He played a key role in building the museum's collection, in particular acquiring work of abstract expressionism, and organized many groundbreaking exhibitions (see below).
+He played a key role in building MoMA's collection, in particular acquiring works of abstract expressionism, and organized many groundbreaking exhibitions (see below).
 His younger brother Lawrence Rubin (1933-2018) was an art dealer in NYC and in Europe.

 Biography

 Background and education

 William S. Rubin was born in Brooklyn, New York, the eldest of three children.
 His father was a textile merchant who owned several factories.
 Rubin was educated in public schools in Brooklyn before the family moved to Riverdale, New York, where he attended the Fieldston School.
 There he took an art course with Victor D’Amico, who was also director of education at the Museum of Modern Art.
 At the time, Rubin was not interested in pursuing a career in the visual arts, for he aspired to become an orchestra conductor.
 Upon graduation from high school, he went to Columbia University, ostensibly to study music.
 His studies were interrupted by a stint in the army.
 While stationed in Rome, Italy, he played the clarinet in a marching band.
 When the war ended, he returned to New York and resumed his studies at Columbia University.
 There he enrolled in classes taught by the distinguished art historian, Meyer Shapiro, who specialized in both modern and medieval art.
 Rubin consequently became interested in both fields and wrote his doctoral dissertation on the Church of Assy in the French Alps with an interior that was decorated by modern artists in the years after World War II: Henri Matisse, Pierre Bonnard, Georges Rouault, Marc Chagall, Jean Lurçat, and others.
 Rubin graduated from Columbia College in 1949 with a bachelor's degree in Italian language and literature.
 He studied musicology at the University of Paris for a year before returning to Columbia, earning a Ph.D. in art history and archeology in 1959.